betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 If the user wants TPA reduction to be active at low throttle during the flight, use `set tpa_breakpoint_lower_fade = OFF`.
 TPA will now attenuate whenever throttle is low.

-For more information see [13006](https://github.com/betaflight/betaflight/pull/13006)
+For more information see [PR 13006](https://github.com/betaflight/betaflight/pull/13006)

 Thanks: pichim,

-## 12. Keep i-term at zero for fixed wings at zero throttle
+## 13. Keep i-term at zero for fixed wings at zero throttle

 Improves handling of fixed wings when throttle is zero, by maintaining iTerm even if throttle is at zero, for example while gliding in to land.

 thanks Limonspb

-## 13. Mapping of GPS flights with Export GPX
+## 14. Mapping of GPS flights with Export GPX

 Awesome feature that adds an `Export GPX` button to the top of a log file which contains GPS data.
 The exported `.gpx` file can be imported into online mapping software, such as [gpxStudio](https://gpx.studio), drawing your flights over a map.